Samaritan woman at the well: Veneration

-In Oaxaca, Oaxaca, Mexico, a celebration of the Samaritan woman takes place on the fourth Friday of Lent.
+In Oaxaca, Mexico, a celebration of the Samaritan woman takes place on the fourth Friday of Lent.
 The custom of the day involves churches, schools, and businesses giving away fruit drinks to passers-by.

 Photini, The Samaritan Woman is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on February 26.
+In that tradition, her year of death is given as circa 67.